Call Now For a Free Consultation 509-582-7274

 Wrongful Death Attorneys

-Wrongful death attorneys and lawyers of Parke Gordon Law Firm are here to help during an otherwise trying time.
-What is a wrongful death?
 Wrongful death is a legal term to describe a claim that certain individuals can make against a person who wrongfully or negligently causes the death of another.
 Wrongful death claims are enacted by the state legislature to govern who can bring a wrongful death claim.

 What Kind of Incidents Qualify as Wrongful Death?

-Not all deaths caused by another qualify as a wrongful death.
+Not all deaths caused by another qualify as wrongful death.
 The death must have occurred due to the negligence of another to be considered wrongful death.
 Incidentally, many incidents could be considered negligent behavior that leads to the death of another.
 Here are some examples of wrongful death claims:

 - Texting, drunk driving or other distracted driving which caused a fatal car accident.